djjtyn/CoffeeChoice/readme.md

 ### Google Maps API
 I have made use of the Google Maps API to allow a map to be shown in the sites footer.
 This map marks the company's location with a marker.

+## Future Features
+### User Purchase History
+A user purchase history page could be added to the site as a future feature.
+This will allow the logged in user to see which coffees they had purchased previously.
+I started coding this application but didn't get enough time to finish the code for it.

 # Technologies Used
 * HTML: This project uses HTML to provide the structure of the page.